 The following is a sample situation.

 Put yourself in the position of being a member of a community partner coalition.
-Your coalition has chosen tobacco use as a priority health issue because your providers and community data have shown an upward trend.
+Your coalition has chosen obesity as a priority health issue because your providers and community data have shown an upward trend.

 Here's how you can use the website for this health issue: